 On the morning of April 6, 1862, the Army of the Mississippi surprised Grant’s army of nearly 50,000 men encamped along the western side of the Tennessee River near Pittsburg Landing, Tennessee.
-The attack nearly routed Grant’s forces, but a valiant stand by the Federals that afternoon bought valuable time for Grant to reorganize his soldiers and to establish a defensive line.
-In their attempt to dislodge the Federals, the Rebels suffered a serious loss when General Johnston received a mortal wound during the first day of fighting at the Battle of Shiloh.
+The attack nearly routed Grant’s forces, but a valiant stand by the Federals that afternoon bought valuable time for Grant to reorganize his soldiers and establish a defensive line.
+In their attempt to dislodge the Yankees, the Rebels suffered a serious loss when General Johnston received a mortal wound during the first day of fighting at the Battle of Shiloh.

 On the morning of April 7, to Beauregard’s surprise, Grant and Buell launched a counterattack.
-Outnumbered and running low on ammunition, the Rebels began to fall back, losing ground that they had captured the previous day.
+Outnumbered and running low on ammunition, the Rebels fell back, losing the ground that they had captured the previous day.
 Quickly, Beauregard knew that victory had evaded him and he began an orderly retreat to Corinth.

 Siege of Corinth

 After reaching Corinth, Beauregard maintained command of the Western Department but placed Braxton Bragg in charge of the Army of the Mississippi on May 6, 1862 (General Orders, No. 37, Headquarters of the Forces).
-Meanwhile, the combined Union forces of Grant and Buell, now commanded by Major General Henry Halleck, advanced upon Corinth and settled into a siege of the city in late May.
+Meanwhile, the combined Union forces of Grant and Buell, now commanded by Major General Henry Halleck, advanced and settled into a siege of Corinth in late May.
 Inside the city, typhoid and dysentery caused by bad water wracked many of Beauregard’s soldiers.
-Facing the prospect of being enveloped by the massive Federal force of nearly 125,000 soldiers, Beauregard saved the Army of the Mississippi with a brilliantly executed evacuation on May 29, 1862.
+Facing the prospect of being enveloped by the massive federal force of nearly 125,000 soldiers, Beauregard saved the Army of the Mississippi with a brilliantly executed evacuation on May 29, 1862.

 Beauregard established new headquarters at Tupelo, Mississippi early in June.
 On June 15, without receiving prior authorization from President Jefferson Davis, Beauregard went on sick leave and transferred command of the Army of the Mississippi to Braxton Bragg temporarily.
 When Davis learned of Beauregard’s departure, he relieved Beauregard of his command of the Western Department and named Bragg as his permanent replacement.
 Soon after his appointment, Bragg issued General Orders, No. 22, temporarily handing off command of the Army of the Mississippi to Major General William J. Hardee on July 5, 1862.